ct-js/docs.ctjs.rocks/docs/ct.types.md

 - `rotation` — the rotation of the copy in degrees;
 - `scale` — the scale factor of the object.
 You can either assign a simple value (`this.scale = 0.5;`) for uniform scaling or access its `x` and `y` compounds (`this.scale.x = 0.5;`).
 - `tint` — the tint applied to the sprite.
 This is a hex value.
 A value of `0xFFFFFF` will remove any tint effect.
 The colors are the same as in CSS, e.g. `0xFF0000` is red, `0x00FFFF` is cyan, ect;
+— `alpha` — the opacity of the copy.
+0 makes a copy invisible, 1 is the default (fully opaque) mode.
+All in between will make a gradual transparency change;
-- `visible` — the visibility of the object.
+- `visible` — the visibility of the object (`true` or `false`).

 Read-only variables: